 Linh also notes that, "Attending CAM is one of the best things that happened in my life.
 It’s not just a degree or a profession, it’s a community that continues to give back.
 I am proud of my Arts in Medicine Certificate and of UF."

-Some healthcare providers tend to be like goldfish in a tank, in which in which treatment and diagnosis are provided somewhat monotonously to their patients.
-Practitioners tend to be stuck in typical behavioral patterns of medical care but, through my studies, I learned that arts in medicine is an adjunct modality that provides creative interactions that can be healing for patients and families.
+Some healthcare providers tend to be like goldfish in a tank, in which treatment and diagnosis are provided somewhat monotonously to their patients.
+Practitioners tend to be stuck in typical behavioral patterns of medical care but through my studies I learned that arts in medicine is an adjunct modality that provides creative interactions that can be healing for patients and families.
 One that engages people and creates a space for us to connect on a much more profound level.

 Unlike many students who came into the program, I did not come with an artistic background.
 Despite this, arts in medicine pushed me out of my comfort zone to try new experiences while creating a comfortable atmosphere to do so.
 And, if there were one thing I want potential students to know, it’s that I encourage anyone who is interested to enroll in the program.
 Whether an artist or not – don’t be discouraged.

 With my background of arts in medicine, I am now able to bring what I learned to healthcare professionals across the country.
 By teaching continuing education courses in most states in the continental U.S., I can share the concepts I was taught to others.
 I firmly believe that arts in medicine is critical for developing well-roundedness for ALL healthcare providers."